 I Got Injured at Work, What Can Go Wrong?

 An employee that gets hurt while working should report the incident to their employer, and seek medical attention if it is needed.
 The workers compensation claim process can quickly become confusing and complicated for an employee, especially if he or she has never filed for such benefits before.
 There are many things that can go wrong, especially if your injury is going to be costly.
 Your employer may try to fight the injury claim or try to discourage you from pursuing workers compensation in the first place.
-If you believe your employer is somehow being negligent or unlawful when handling your claim, you may want to seek the help of the best workers compensation attorney in West Palm Beach.
+If you believe your employer is somehow being negligent or unlawful when handling your claim, you may want to seek the help of the best workers compensation attorney.

 In the article to follow, we have answered a single very common question those who are applying for workers compensation benefits may ask about the injury claim process.